OscarAspelin95/bioinformatics_with_rust/src/main/nucleotides/3_1_gc_content.md

 # GC content
-With the previous section in mind, it is relatively straightforward to implement a function that calculates the GC-content for a nucleotide string.
+With the previous section in mind, it is relatively straightforward to implement a function that calculates the GC-content for a given nucleotide string.

 ```rust
 fn gc_content(nt_string: &[u8]) -> f32{